Best Ever Baked Ziti

 Instructions

-• To make the sauce, in a large deep skillet set over medium heat, add the oil.
-Once hot, add the onion, celery and carrot.
-Saute for 3-4 minutes or until soft.
-Add the garlic and saute for 30 seconds.
-Add beef, season with salt and pepper.
-Break beef into smaller pieces and brown, about 5 minutes.
+• To make the sauce, set it in a large, deep skillet over medium heat, and add the oil.
+Once hot, add the onion, celery, and carrot.
+Sauté for 3–4 minutes, or until soft.
+Add the garlic and sauté for 30 seconds.
+Add the beef, season with salt and pepper.
+Break the beef into smaller pieces and brown for about 5 minutes.

-• Pour in red wine and let cook for 1 minute.
-Add tomato paste and marinara, mix until combine.
-Let simmer on low cooking the pasta.
+• Pour in the red wine and let cook for 1 minute.
+Add the tomato paste and marinara, mixing until combined.
+Let simmer on low while cooking the pasta.

-• Preheat oven to 350 degrees.
-In a medium deep baking dish, add half of the pasta.
-Spread ½ of the sauce over top, then ½ of the cheeses over top.
-Add remaining pasta over, then remaining sauce.
-Add remaining ricotta, parmesan, and sprinkle mozzarella over top.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+In a medium-deep baking dish, add half of the pasta.
+Spread ½ of the sauce over the top, then ½ of the cheese over the top.
+Add the remaining pasta, and then stir in the remaining sauce mixture.
+Add the remaining ricotta and Parmesan, then sprinkle the mozzarella over the top.

-• Cover with foil and bake for 30 minutes, then remove foil and continue baking for 15 minutes.
+• Cover with foil and bake for 30 minutes.
+Then, remove the foil and continue baking for 15 minutes.
 Remove from the oven and let cool for 15 minutes before garnishing with parsley.

 Nutrition